dishabeeraladinni/DH110-Spring23/Assignment03.md

 ### ✅ Step 3: Pick Research Methods

-* I incorporated a conbination of two methods: overt observation: participatory interaction and interview.
+* I incorporated a combination of two methods: overt observation: participatory interaction and interview.
 * Since the user knows they were being observed, they engaged in two activities (Partipatory interaction):
 1. Activity One: Finding a game on GamePigeon: I asked the user how they would approach in selecting a game to play; what kind of details do they consider?